Eschamali/StarterWebScrapingKit/docs/ARCHITECTURE.md

 # JSON Architecture

-This document describes the internal architecture of **JSON v1.0.1**.
-It is intended for contributors, advanced users, and anyone who wants to understand how the parser and writer work under the hood.

 JSON is a single-file VBA class (`JSON.cls`) that implements a high-performance zero-copy JSON reader and lightweight JSON writer for Microsoft Office hosts.

 It combines compact token-tree parsing, SAFEARRAY string aliasing, native ordinal key comparison, native quote scanning, lazy node wrappers, typed accessors, raw field access, token iteration, and Stringify support while remaining contained inside one `.cls` file.